Dallas Cowboys vs. New York Giants NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Home and road insights

-- In six home games this year, New York has not gone over the total.
+- In six home games this season, New York has not gone over the total.

-- This year away from home, Dallas is 6-1 against the spread and 5-2 overall.
+- Away from home, Dallas is 5-2 overall and 6-1 against the spread.

-- In seven away games this season, Dallas has gone over the total twice.
+- Dallas has hit the over twice in seven away games this season.

 Powered by Data Skrive.